bxlab/metaWRAP/README.md

 #### Metagemonic data pre-processing modules:
 	1) Read_QC: read trimming and host (e.g. human) read removal
 	2) Assembly: metagenomic assembly and QC with metaSPAdes or MegaHit
-	3) Kraken: taxonomy profiling and visualization or reads or contigs
+	3) Kraken/Kraken2: taxonomy profiling and visualization or reads or contigs

 #### Bin processing modules:
 	1) Binning: initial bin extraction with MaxBin2, metaBAT2, and/or CONCOCT